Complaint

 Read text aloud

 When young people are detained, it is often the last measure that the authorities have to take due to a lack of milder alternatives.
-The rights of juveniles must also be particularly protected during detention.
+The rights of juveniles must also be particularly protected in detention.
 The Council of Europe has drawn up rules on this, which Liechtenstein must also adhere to.
-These rules emphasise that detention should only be a last resort and must be as short as possible.
+These rules emphasize that detention should only be a last resort and must be as short as possible.
 For their protection, juveniles should be housed separately from detained adults.
-The authorities must protect the health of detained young people, including their mental health, to the best of their ability.
+The authorities must protect the health of young people in custody, including their mental health, to the best of their ability.
 A good daily structure in detention also serves this purpose.
-Education, leisure activities and visits from family and legal counsellors must be possible in detention.
+Education, leisure activities and visits from family and legal counsel must be possible in detention.
 Violence or discriminatory treatment are strictly prohibited.

 In Liechtenstein, juvenile detention is regulated by the Juvenile Courts Act and the Criminal Code.
-The minimum age for imprisonment is 14 years.
-There is no juvenile detention centre in Liechtenstein.
+The minimum age for detention is 14 years.
+There is no juvenile prison in Liechtenstein.
 Juveniles are first taken to the national prison for pre-trial detention.
-A place in a youth detention centre in Switzerland or Austria is then sought.
+A place in a juvenile prison in Switzerland or Austria is then sought.
 Special measures are taken for juveniles in the national prison.
-However, the measures are not standardised or set out in writing, nor are they specifically reviewed.
+However, the measures are not standardized or set out in writing, nor are they specifically reviewed.
 The VMR is calling for better regulations here.
 The Aliens Act also provides for detention under immigration law for juveniles aged 15 and over.
 However, this is not enforced in practice as it contradicts the UN Convention on the Rights of the Child.

 Juvenile Courts Act